thanpolas/logality/README.md

 * `appName` {string} An arbitrary string to uniquely identify the service.
 * `wstream` {Stream} A writeable stream to output logging, default is stdout.
+* `serializers` {Object} You can define custom serializers for the various data objects as defined in the Log Schema:
+    * `serializers.user` {Function} Define a custom user serializer.

 ```js
 const Logality = require('logality');